How to Get Cheap Assigned Risk Auto Insurance

-Approximately 1% of car insurance policies across the United States are assigned risk car insurance policies.
+Approximately 1% of car insurance policies across the United States are assigned risk or non-standard car insurance policies.
 Numbers vary widely between states, however: North Carolina has one of the largest residual markets in the United States, for example, with approximately 15% of auto insurance premiums coming from the residual market.

 How Does Assigned Risk Auto Insurance Work?